Three Ways Marketers Creatively Tell Time

-The benefit of using LUBRIDERM® skin refresher is conveyed in the ad by using a “counter clock” with numbers displayed in reverse order.
+The benefit of using a LUBRIDERM® skin refresher is conveyed in the ad by using a “counter clock” with numbers displayed in reverse order.
 Although the right numbers are located in the wrong spots of the clock face, they are positioned where numbers are expected to be found.
 While the subtle change of numbers may be missed at first glance, its arrangement is enough for viewers to subconsciously recognize the need for a second look.

 The ad for DR. VAN DER HOOG literally uses its anti-aging cream to stop time.
 If a swinging pendulum signifies the passage of time, and the passage of time is associated with aging, then by suspending the pendulum’s motion DR. VAN DER HOOG’s cream also suspends aging.

 The Volkswagen ad is for used cars.
 The headline “Time never passes for a Volkswagen” is illustrated with a “dysfunctional” hourglass.
 While there is nothing unusual about the oval-shaped glass and narrow neck, the top receptacle is filled with stones instead of sand.
 The ad’s visual creatively shows how time is controlled, figuratively, by restricting flow to the bottom vessel.

 Each of the ads by LUBRIDERM®, DR. VAN DER HOOG, and Volkswagen tell time differently – using the same innovative methods.
-All the ads rely on clear, compelling imagery to carry the message, with limited copy.
+All the ads rely on clear, compelling imagery to carry the message, with a limited copy.
 The ads also replace the familiar with the unexpected.
 People are accustomed to seeing numbers progressively increase clockwise on the face of a timepiece; they anticipate that pendulums move freely without obstruction, and fine grains of sand flow freely down an hourglass.
 In each instance, anticipated patterns were broken making the alternative scenario inconsistent with expectations.
 While each substitution stretches reality, they are also all plausible in the realm of possibility.

 TAKING OUTCOMES TO THE EXTREME

 The next set of ads is from a campaign by PENSKE logistics.
 The theme is “DELAYS CHANGE EVERYTHING” and its focus is on what happens when time-sensitive goods are not distributed on time.

 While the outcomes shown are a humorous light-hearted exaggeration, the true ramifications are serious and costly.